quanxiang-cloud/quanxiang/README.md

 QuanxiangCloud deployment tool support production and demo:

-- For production, database, cache, message etc. should be installed, refer [configurations](https://github.com/quanxiang-cloud/quanxiang/blob/master/doc/install.md#Configurations) for more details.
+- For production, database, cache, message etc. should be installed before you deploy QuanXiang, refer [configurations](https://github.com/quanxiang-cloud/quanxiang/blob/master/doc/install.md#Configurations) for more details.
 - For demo, all services will be deployed in Kubernetes.

 ##### Configurations